White Blood Cell Disorders of Cats

 Leukograms are blood tests that count the number of different white blood cells circulating in the bloodstream.
 By counting the cells and examining their form your veterinarian gains valuable information that can help diagnose a wide variety of disorders.

 Neutrophilia is an increase in the number of neutrophils in the bloodstream and is caused by inflammation.
 Structural changes in neutrophils may occur during severe inflammation and are referred to as toxic changes.
 Neutropenia is a decrease in the number of neutrophils in the bloodstream.
-It may occur due to the white blood cells sticking to the walls of damaged blood vessels, destruction of neutrophils, or reduced formation in the bone marrow.
+It may occur due to the white blood cells sticking to the walls of damaged blood vessels, consumption of neutrophils (as a result of severe inflammation), destruction of neutrophils, or reduced formation in the bone marrow.
 Neutropenia may occur in all species during overwhelming bacterial infections.
 Adverse reactions to drugs may result in neutropenia or even pancytopenia (a reduction in red and white blood cells and platelets) in cats.
-Feline leukemia virus has also been associated with neutropenia.
+Feline leukemia virus and panleukopenia (feline distemper) have also been associated with neutropenia.

 Eosinophilia is an increase in the number of eosinophils, which are involved in allergic reactions and in controlling parasites.
 Increases are caused by substances that promote allergic reactions (for example, histamine) and by certain antibodies.
-Eosinophils increase during infections with parasites such as heartworms or fleas.
+Eosinophils increase during infections with parasites such as fleas.
 Eosinophilia also may occur with inflammation of the intestines, kidneys, lungs, or skin.
 Hypereosinophilic syndrome—with persistent and excessive levels of eosinophils, which accumulate in various organs—has been reported in cats.
 The cause is unknown.
 Diagnosis may require several blood tests.
 Less commonly, eosinophilia may be associated with cancer.
 In some cats, eosinophils collect in skin or mouth sores.
-A decrease in eosinophils is known as eosinopenia.
-It is a common reaction to stress or treatment with corticosteroids.
+A decrease in eosinophils is known as eosinopenia and may occur due to stress or treatment with corticosteroids.